dwaite/connect/openid-connect-4-identity-assurance/representation.md

 The following elements are contained in a `utility_bill` evidence sub-element.

-`provider`: A JSON object identifying the respective provider that issued the bill.
+`provider`: REQUIRED.
+A JSON object identifying the respective provider that issued the bill.
 The object consists of the following properties:

 * `name`: A String designating the provider.
-* `country`.
-A String denoting the country where the provider resides, format: ISO 3166-1 Alpha-2, e.g. "DE".
-* `region`: see respective property of `address` Claim ([@!OpenID])
-* `street_address`: see respective property of `address` Claim ([@!OpenID])
+* All elements of the OpenID Connect `address` Claim ([@!OpenID])

-`date` A ISO 8601:2004 YYYY-MM-DD formated string containing the date when this bill was issued.
+`date`: A ISO 8601:2004 YYYY-MM-DD formated string containing the date when this bill was issued.

 #### qes

 The following elements are contained in a `qes` evidence sub-element.

-`issuer`: A String denoting the trust service provider that created the eletronic signatue.
+`issuer`: REQUIRED.
+A String denoting the trust service provider that created the eletronic signatue.

-`issued_at`: The date the signature was created as ISO 8601:2004 YYYY-MM-DD format
+`issued_at`: REQUIRED.
+The date the signature was created as ISO 8601:2004 YYYY-MM-DD format

-`serial_number`: String containing the serial number of the certificate used to sign.
+`serial_number`: REQUIRED.
+String containing the serial number of the certificate used to sign.

 ## claims Element {#claimselement}